lsymds/Baseline.FluentHttpExtensions/README.md

 * `WithTextBody(string body, string contentType = "text/plain")` - Sets the request's body to `body` and sets the `Content-Type` header to `contentType`.

+**Builder Methods**

+Builder methods allow you to build components such as the finalised URI this library generates without having to physically submit the request first.
+These extension methods are used internally by other extension methods such as `MakeRequest`, so all responses returned from builder methods are exactly what will be used elsewhere and can be depended on.

+* `Uri BuildUri()` - Generates and returns the URI that will be used when the request is sent.
+Using this method does not stop you from adding more parameters to the `HttpRequest`, but it will not be updated automatically.

+* `string BuildUriAsString()` - Generates and returns the URI that will be used when the request is sent in a string format.
+Under the hood, this method utilises the `BuildUri` extension method.

 **Send Triggering Methods**